-Study finds long nerve grafts restore function in patients with brachial plexus injuryMarch 22nd, 2013 in Surgery /
+Study finds long nerve grafts restore function in patients with brachial plexus injuryMarch 22, 2013 in Medicine & Health / Surgery

 A study by researchers at Hospital for Special Surgery (HSS) challenges a widely held belief that long nerve grafts do poorly in adults with an axillary nerve injury.
 Investigators found that the outcomes of long nerve grafts were comparable to those of modern nerve transfers.
 Both procedures restored function.
 The axillary nerve supplies the deltoid muscle of the shoulder and an important rotator cuff muscle.
 It's part of the brachial plexus, a network of nerves that runs down from the neck and across the shoulder.